 - If Cam-lok connections, single conductor cables or pin and sleeve receptacles are used as part of the installation.

 - When deemed necessary by City of Guelph staff.

 Contact the Electrical Safety Authority at 1-877-esa-safe (1-877-372-7233) or esasafe.com.

 The event organizer must ensure that the entertainment associated with the event will be of a positive nature for the enjoyment of both adults and children.
 Foul, offensive or

 discriminatory language, or any form of profanity in verbal form or gesture will not be tolerated.

-Depending on the location/time of your event, you may be required to obtain an exemption to the Noise By-law.
+Depending on the location/time of your event, you may be required-block to obtain an exemption to the Noise By-law.
 Review City of Guelph Noise By-law on guelph.ca for more information.
 Requests for exemptions must be receive three months in advance of the event.
 For further information please contact By-law Compliance and Security staff at 519-837-2529 or firstname.lastname@example.org.

 SOCAN (the Society of Composers, Authors and Music Publishers of Canada) is a not-for-profit organization that represents the Canadian performing rights of millions of Canadian and international music creators and publishers.
 Through licenses, SOCAN gives businesses that use music the freedom to use any music they want, legally and ethically.